 Some of the most famous names in home and furniture design came out of the mid-century modern movement.
 Along with the designers listed above, mid-century modern gave us people like John Lautner, Arne Jacobsen, Albert Frey, and Mies van der Rohe, to name just a few.
-Their visionary creations changed the way people lived in post-war America.
-Their designs are so iconic we still seek them out to this day.
+Their visionary creations changed the way people lived in postwar America.
+Their designs are so iconic that we still seek them out to this day.
 The sense of style and comfort are timeless, which is why the mid-century modern revival trend took off the way it did and why it will still be here for years to come.

 Middle of the Line

 says it right in the name — all of the company’s items are mid-century modern revival, making shopping there a breeze for the design beginner.
-Items range in quality so be sure to double check customer reviews before hitting ‘Add to Bag’.
+Items range in quality, so be sure to double-check customer reviews before hitting Add to Bag.

 For those who love authenticity, look no further than.
 The company carefully curates vintage furniture.
 These are investment pieces, making Chairish the perfect place for snatching up solid wood furniture like coffee tables, dressers, and bookcases.
-You can even search by maker, making it a breeze to find that authentic Eames chair you’ve had your eye on.
+You can even search by the maker, making it a breeze to find that authentic Eames chair you’ve had your eye on.

 Read more: Best Furniture Brands

 - Get the comfort of a luxury hotel mattress in your own home

 - How to Turn Your Bedroom Into a Sleep Sanctuary